 Application of FAS 123R had no impact on our cash position, but did result in a change in presentation on our consolidated statements of cash flows.
-Actual tax benefit connected with the tax deduction for nonqualified stock option exercises and disqualifying dispositions of qualified stock options that exceeded the grant date fair value of the associated stock options resulted in excess tax benefit of \$139,000.
-Accordingly, the excess tax benefit of \$139,000 was deducted from cash flows from operating activities and added to cash flows from financing activities in the consolidated statements of cash flows.
+Actual tax benefit related to the tax deduction for nonqualified stock option exercises and disqualifying dispositions of qualified stock options that exceeded their respective grant date fair values resulted in excess tax benefit of \$880,000 for the six months ended December 31, 2005, which was deducted from cash flows from operating activities and added to cash flows from financing activities in the consolidated statements of cash flows.

-Historically, we have issued new shares upon the exercise of stock options or employee stock purchase plan purchases; however, treasury shares are now also available for issuance.
-Further, in October 2005, our board authorized an expansion of our stock repurchase program and, depending upon market conditions and other factors, we will repurchase up to an additional \$40 million of our common stock before the expiration of the plan.
+Historically, we have issued new shares upon the exercise of stock options or employee stock purchase plan purchases; however, treasury shares are also available for issuance.
+In October 2005, our board authorized an expansion of our stock repurchase program and, depending upon market conditions and other factors, we may repurchase up to an additional \$40 million of our common stock before the expiration of the plan in October 2007.
+To date, no shares have been repurchased under the expanded stock repurchase program.